 HOW TO DO HOW

-We need a way forward to choose behaviors that maintain our Beliefs, Values, and Identity AND find common ground to listen to each other and come to consensus with action steps to help us all heal.
+We need a way forward to find common ground to listen to each other and come to consensus with action steps to help us all heal.
 I’m going to offer some steps for us to dialogue and reach win/win consensus.
-But first I’ll a few foundational truths:
+But first I’ll offer a few foundational truths:

 I’ve put together a few action steps to begin to dialogue with those we’ve historically sat in opposition to.
 I also recommend that our conversations must work toward win/win.
 I call this a We Space.

 Get agreement for a dialogue: It’s likely that you and your CP have different goals and life experiences.
 Begin by agreeing to have a conversation to do nothing more than find common ground.